 Legal obligations of certifiers are contained in a number of pieces of legislation.
-These include Part 6 (Building and subdivision certification) of the Environmental Planning and Assessment Act 1979 (EP&A Act) the Environmental Planning and Assessment Regulation (Development Certification and Fire Safety) Regulation 2021 (EP&A (Development Certification and Fire Safety) Regulation) and the Environmental Planning and Assessment Regulation 2021 as well as the Building and Development Certifiers Act (B&DC Act) and regulation.
+These include Part 6 (Building and subdivision certification) of the Environmental Planning and Assessment Act (EP&A Act) and Parts 8 (Certification of development) of the Environmental Planning and Assessment Regulation (EP&A (Development Certification and Fire Safety) Regulation) as well as the Building and Development Certifiers Act (B&DC Act) and regulation.